Gainesville Theft Crime Attorneys

 Our Gainesville Theft Crime Attorney Will Protect Your Rights

 While some theft charges are more serious than others, you should never take any charge lightly.
 At Meldon Law, our Gainesville theft attorney knows how to defend against these charges to give you the best chance of beating the charges.
-Call us today at 800-373-8000 or contact us online to schedule a free consultation.
+Call us today or contact us online to schedule a free consultation.